webignition/bas-spec/docs/tutorial-page-model.rst

 The test step works for now so that's fine, right?

 Well, those selectors are a bit messy and that's not so fine.
-The selectors are hard to read (``.gLFyf.gsfi``, doesn't really shout "search input") and may well need to be updated in many places when the page being tested changes.
+The selectors are hard to read (``.gLFyf.gsfi`` doesn't really shout "search input") and may well need to be updated in many places when the page being tested changes.

 Let's create a page model to store all of these page properties.
 We can refer to the page model in our tests, making